 Treatment is generally most effective in the first three months of the condition.
+Without prompt treatment, CRPS can lead to tissue wasting (atrophy), including the skin, muscle, and bones; and muscle tightening (contracture).
 If left untreated the disorder can spread to other areas of the body.
 The usual pattern of spread is up the affected extremity and on to the same side of the body.
 It may also spread to the opposite side of the body.
 Specialist intervention early on is the key to a successful outcome.

 A doctor may need to try a variety of treatments.
 Least invasive is the application of cold or heat.
-Most invasive is chemical or surgical sympathectomy (removal of affected sympathetic nerves).
-Surgical sympathectomy involves cutting the nerves and while this can stop pain almost immediately other sensations may be destroyed as well.
+Other treatments include:

 - Sympathetic block (injection of a local anaesthetic into affected sympathetic nerves to block pain)

-- The use of low dose tricyclic antidepressants and anticonvulsants to relieve pain sensitivity
+- The use of low doses of tricyclic antidepressants and anticonvulsants to relieve pain sensitivity

 - Implantation of spinal cord stimulation devices and pain medication-releasing pumps into the spinal canal